0x4e49434f4c45/amcdb/README.md

 it -- customize how messages look in game and in Discord, put the most useful information for *you* in the channel topics, even give the Discord bot a clever status message!
+- AMCDB is ***multi-server ready***.
+If you have more than one Minecraft server, you can use AMCDB to connect them all to the same Discord server, and even set it up so that players' Discord accounts are automatically synced across all Minecraft servers.
+(See the [multi-server page](/doc/multi-server.md) for more details on multi-server setups.)
 - AMCDB is ***stable*** and ***compatible***.
 It doesn't use mixins to modify Minecraft code, so it rarely breaks between Minecraft versions and it works well with just about any other Fabric mod.